 Hey everyone, Jimmy with JimsReviewRoom.

 Yamaha are the first ones on the market to offer DTS: Virtual X on a soundbar.
 I know many might not be aware of what that means, but I’ll surely explain it in a short segment after the intro.
 But, being transparent as always, Yamaha did ship this over for me to test.
 I’ll of course go over the pros and cons for you, and see if this is a worth getting.
 This soundbar retails for $300 but I have seen it recently for $279.
-As always, I’ll place my affiliate links in the video description below.
+As always, I’ll place my affiliate links up above.
 Click on those links and they’ll give the most updated prices as of today.

 Alright folks, Skip ahead if you want to hear about the sound bar.
 But for now, let me give you some insight on the technology.
 So, there’s mainly two competitors, Dolby and DTS.
 Their most recent and competing technologies are Dolby Atmos and DTS X. Both offers surround sound as you have experienced before, but with Atmos and X, you also get sound at variable heights.
 When a chopper flies overhead, you can in theory… hear it above your head while sitting in your living room.